mgpluscss/mgplus/readme.md

 ### or from Github

 [mgplus.min.css](https://github.com/Evodim/mgplus/blob/master/dist/mg-plus.min.css)

 [mgplus-extensions.min.js](https://github.com/Evodim/mgplus/blob/master/dist/mg-plus-extensions.min.js)

-js extensions are required only to handle interactions for navs, tabs, dropdowns, modals, etc.
+js extensions are required only to handle interactions with dom events for navs, tabs, dropdowns, modals, etc.
-It could be replaced by any UI framework like reactjs.
+It could be replaced by creating wrapped UI components with react, angular or other any UI framework.

 ### Run from source code and sample page locally
 **_After cloned the repository_**